Valentine Okoli Wins Fund It Forward Season One, N30m Prize Money • Channels Television

 “We have been blessed to have some remarkable contestants – Change Agents as we call them.
 All of them took a leap of faith and they came with us on a new ride.
 I sincerely hope it is unto bigger and better for them,” she told the company of distinguished guests in the enchanting ambiance.
 “We want to support them beyond the show.”

-Guests at the grand finale also poured encomiums on Ms Momoh for birthing the innovative show.
+Guests at the grand finale also poured encomiums on Ms Momoh for birthing the innovative show, promising to support the show.

+According to Bosun Tijani, Nigeria needs social entreprenuers, and shows like Fund It Forward are making it possible.

+“For a country like Nigeria to truly move forward, we need a ton of social entrepreneurs,” the minister told the audience, adding that: “To truly leapfrog the development that we all desire, Nigeria need programmes like Fund It Forward.”